kristopherjohnson/cxxforth/README.md

         ": REPEAT   ['] (branch) ,  SWAP HERE - ,  DUP  HERE SWAP -  SWAP ! ; IMMEDIATE",

-Here are some more simple words we can define now that we have control structures.
+Here are some more words we can define now that we have control structures.

         ": ?DUP       DUP 0<> IF DUP THEN ;",

         ": ABS        DUP 0 < IF NEGATE THEN ;",

         ": SPACE      BL EMIT ;",
         ": SPACES     BEGIN  DUP 0> WHILE  SPACE 1-  REPEAT  DROP ;",

+        ": POSTPONE   BL WORD FIND  1 = IF , ELSE '(lit) , , ['] , , THEN ; IMMEDIATE",

 Strings